 The Juggernaut Method

-The lifts in yellow are main lifts that are programmed utilizing Juggernaut Method.
+The lifts in yellow are main lifts that are programmed utilizing Juggernaut workout.
 The lifts in Blue are power/explosive lifts.
 Everything else is assistance done for 2-3 sets of 5-10 reps.

 Till next time… read the The Juggernaut Method.